frederic-perez/AmE-dictionary/data/dictionary.md

 __armageddon__
 __armagnac__
 __armful__ _n_ The amount of something that you can carry in your arms. _An armful of packages._
-__armistice__ _n_ :two::mega: A temporary cessation of fighting by mutual consent; a truce.
+__armistice__ _n_ :three::mega: A temporary cessation of fighting by mutual consent; a truce.
 Armistice descends from Latin _sistere_, meaning “to come to a stand” or “to cause to stand or stop,” combined with _arma_, meaning “weapons.”
 __armload__
 __armory__ _n_ :three::hammer: _His armory of weapons._
 __arms embargo__